DeannaCarina/ELHTRadiology/README.md

 For all HTML, CSS and JavaScript code, these all passed through validation with no errors.

 #### CSS
+For validating the CSS code within the ELHT RBS project, I used the <a href="https://jigsaw.w3.org/css-validator/">Jigsaw</a> online validator.
+The CSS came back with no errors.

 <img src="readmeassets/val-css.png" width="200px">

 #### HTML
+For validating the HTML code within the ELHT RBS project, I used the <a href="https://validator.w3.org/">W3C Markup</a> online validator.
+Each page of the website was rin through the validator individually, totalling 28 separate validation reports.
+All HTML reports came back with no errors.

 <img src="readmeassets/val-index.png" width="200px">
 <img src="readmeassets/val-contact.png" width="200px"> <img src="readmeassets/val-privacy.png" width="200px"> <img src="readmeassets/val-exam.png" width="200px">
 <img src="readmeassets/val-info.png" width="200px"> <img src="readmeassets/val-infoxray.png" width="200px"> <img src="readmeassets/val-infoct.png" width="200px">